Codex Ephraemi Rescriptus: History

 The first collation of the New Testament was made in 1716 by Johann Jakob Wettstein for Richard Bentley, who intended to prepare a new edition of the Novum Testamentum Graece.
 According to Bentley's correspondence, it took two hours to read one page, and Bentley paid Wettstein £50.
 This collation was used by Wettstein in his own Greek New Testament of 1751–1752.

 Wettstein also made the first description of the codex.
 Wettstein examined the text of the Old Testament only occasionally, but he did not publish any of it.
 Various editors made occasional extracts from the manuscript, but Tischendorf was the first who read it completely (Old and New Testament).
 Tischendorf gained an international reputation when he published the Greek New Testament text in 1843, and the Old Testament in 1845.
 Although Tischendorf worked by eye alone, his deciphering of the palimpsest's text was remarkably accurate.
 The torn condition of many folios, and the ghostly traces of the text overlaid by the later one, made the decipherment extremely difficult.
 Even with modern aids like ultraviolet photography, not all the text is securely legible.
 Robert W. Lyon published a list of corrections to Tischendorf's edition in 1959.
 This was also an imperfect work.

 According to Edward Miller (1886), the codex was produced "in the light of the most intellectual period of the early Church."
 According to Frederic Kenyon, "the original manuscript contained the whole Greek Bible, but only scattered leaves of it were used by the scribe of St. Ephraem's works, and the rest was probably destroyed".

 Swete only examined the text of the Old Testament.
 According to him the original order of the Old Testament cannot be reconstructed.
 The scribe who converted the manuscript into a palimpsest used the leaves for his new text without regard to their original arrangement.
 The original manuscript was not a single volume.

-It is currently housed in the Bibliothèque nationale de France (Grec 9) in Paris.
+It is currently housed in the Bibliothèque nationale de France (shelf number Grec 9) in Paris.